-To wonder too openly, or intensely, about the meaning of life sounds like a peculiar, ill-fated and even a faintly ridiculous pastime.
-It isn’t anything an ordinary mortal should be doing - or would get very far by doing.
+To wonder too openly, or intensely, about the meaning of life can seem a peculiar, ill-fated and even a faintly ridiculous pastime.
+Surely this is not something we ordinary mortals should be doing or that will get us very far.

-• A meaningful life draws upon, and exercises, a range of our higher capacities, for example, those bound up with tenderness, care, connection, self-understanding, sympathy, intelligence and creativity.
+• A meaningful life draws upon, and exercises, a range of our higher capacities; those bound up with tenderness, care, connection, self-understanding, sympathy, intelligence and creativity.

-• A meaningful life aims not so much at day-to-day contentment as fulfilment.
-We may be leading a meaningful life and yet, really rather often, be in a bad mood (just as we may be having frequent surface fun while living, for the most part, meaninglessly).
+• A meaningful life aims not so much at day-to-day contentment as at fulfilment.
+We may be leading a meaningful life and yet often find ourselves in a bad mood.
+Conversely, we may be having frequent surface fun while living, for the most part, meaninglessly.

-The Meaning of Life class considers a range of options for where meaning might lie for us.
-It is anchored around a discussion of eight centrally meaningful parts of life: love, family, work, friendship, culture, politics, nature and philosophy.
+The Meaning of Life considers a range of options for where meaning might lie for us.
+It is anchored around a discussion of six centrally meaningful parts of life: service, connection, transcendence, belonging, self-knowledge and mastery.

 The class shows that we can turn the pursuit of a meaningful life from a quixotic impossibility to something at which we can all succeed.